-Slowly regain strength and power with these practices.
+Slowly regain strength and power with these practices for pelvic floor rehabilitation.

 In the simplest terms, the postpartum body is the body of someone who has given birth, whether vaginally or by c-section.
 This body has been through a lot—gestating and carrying a baby, birthing that child, and maybe nursing the baby as well.
 Whether it’s been eight days or eight years after birth, that body is still postpartum.

 There are certain things that can happen to the body during pregnancy and childbirth, and a lot of people assume these changes simply last forever.
 Peeing while sneezing, lower back pain, a weakened core, painful intercourse, and many other postpartum symptoms